ratwolfzero/hopalong_python/README.md

 Two-pass algorithm with separate calculation of:

-- The spatial extent of the attractor trajectory (first pass).
+1. The spatial extent of the attractor trajectory (first pass).

-- Direct mapping of the sequentially generated floating-point values in continuous space to a discrete image grid, while tracking the number of pixel hits to generate the density map (second pass).
+2. Direct mapping of the sequentially generated floating-point values in continuous space to a discrete image grid, while tracking the number of pixel hits to generate the density map (second pass).

-Just-in-time (JIT) compilation supported by a low complexity code structure.
+Just-in-time (JIT) compilation is supported by a low-complexity code structure.

 For further hints regarding two-pass approach, see [Two-Pass Approach](#two-pass-approach)